cungel/MRF_MARVEL/README.md

   Lists all dependencies required to run the codebase.

 ## References
-* 1. Barrier, A., Coudert, T., Delphin, A., Lemasson, B. & Christen, T. MARVEL: MR Fingerprinting with Additional micRoVascular Estimates Using Bidirectional LSTMs. in Medical Image Computing and Computer Assisted Intervention – MICCAI 2024 (eds.
-Linguraru, M. G. et al.) vol. 15002 259–269 (Springer Nature Switzerland, Cham, 2024).
+* Barrier, A., Coudert, T., Delphin, A., Lemasson, B. & Christen, T. MARVEL: MR Fingerprinting with Additional micRoVascular Estimates Using Bidirectional LSTMs. in Medical Image Computing and Computer Assisted Intervention – MICCAI 2024.

-* 2. (ISMRM 2022) TensorFlow MRI: A Library for Modern Computational MRI on Heterogenous Systems. https://archive.ismrm.org/2022/2769.html.
+* TensorFlow MRI: A Library for Modern Computational MRI on Heterogenous Systems.
+Annual Meeting of ISMRM 2022. https://archive.ismrm.org/2022/2769.html.

-* 3. Ong, F., & Lustig, M. (2019).
+* Ong, F., & Lustig, M. (2019).
 SigPy: A Python Package for High Performance Iterative Reconstruction.
-Proceedings of the 27th Annual Meeting of ISMRM, 4819.
+Annual Meeting of ISMRM 2019.

 ## Contacts
 For questions, please contact: lila.cunge@gmail.com